There are four divisions of competition: Elementary Division, Junior Division, Senior Division, and Adult.

 All questions are taken from the English Standard Version (ESV) Text Edition: 2016.
 Copyright 2001.

 ESV text notes can be considered as part of the text.

 Each team member answers independently by marking pre-printed answer sheets.

 Answers to questions are not given during the testing.

 COACH'S GUIDE So that you and your team(s) will be properly prepared, it is necessary for each person to be aware of the policies and procedures of the meet.
 Following is information you will need at home and at the meet.
 I. Before the meet

 Each team has four members with no alternates.
 (The computer does not handle substitutions.)

 Each student will be identified throughout the meet by an assigned code number.
-This code is to be used throughout the day.

 Team members will sit in the same seat throughout the day.